raymondworkshop/dev.programming/README.md

 ###dev.programminglanguage
 ========
-The project focus on the design of the programming language
+The project focuses on the principle, idea and design of the programming language

 * Learning
    - [sp2016-CS 61AS](http://www.cs61as.org/index.html)